leoliu49/RapidRoute/README.md

 # RapidRoute

-Fast and lightweight routing of communication networks using [Xilinx RapidWright](http://www.rapidwright.io)

-## Compiling
+We provide RapidRoute, a custom greedy router built on top of the [Xilinx RapidWright](http://www.rapidwright.io) framework for fast assembly of communication networks on Xilinx FPGAs.

+## How to use the tool:
+### Installation dependencies
 1. gradle (https://gradle.org/install/)
 2. Java 1.8+ (http://www.oracle.com/technetwork/java/javase/downloads/)
 3. RapidWright (https://github.com/Xilinx/RapidWright)
 4. Vivado 2018.1+ to actually make it useful (https://www.xilinx.com/products/design-tools/vivado.html)

-### Linux
+### MacOS and Linux
-Run the setup script.
-It will pull the latest [RapidWright source](https://github.com/Xilinx/RapidWright) and build for you.
+A setup script is available for integrating with the latest [RapidWright source](https://github.com/Xilinx/RapidWright).
 ```
 sh setup.sh
 ```

-### Windows
+### Generating user-defined overlays
-TBD

-## Running
-Run the launch script:
+To generate designs, you must have fully-routed DCP modules available to be imported into the design.
+As well, the modules should have corresponding `.conf` files.

+A few examples are given under the `src/main/resources/default-templates/` directory.

+#### Launching RapidRoute
+A launch script is available to launch RapidRoute.
+RapidRoute can be in either interactive mode, or it can execute your own Python script.
 ```
-launch.sh [-h] [FILE_NAME] [--jobs NUM_JOBS] [--interactive]
+./launch.sh [-h] [FILE_NAME] [--interactive]
 ```
-This will execute a Jython instance for you to use RapidRoute.
-A Python may be passed in to automate creaton of custom designs (see below).
-Running in interactive mode will spawn a console after your code has been executed.
+Interactive mode is simply a Jython execution shell with RapidRoute libraries loaded in.

-## Creating custom designs with Jython
+#### Creating custom designs
 [Jython](http://www.jython.org) is an included dependency which allows you to access Java objects using our `rapidroute` Python2 module.
 You can automate the creation of your custom designs using APIs provided by our included toolkit.

 The RapidRoute module is provided in the `rapidroute/` folder.
-To run with `rapidroute`, see the `routing_tests` folder.
+The module is simply a loose collection of APIs which forward function calls into a Java backend.
 For example:
 ```
 from rapidroute.device_toolkit import *